birdwyx/phpgo/README.md

 ```
 note: if you see compiler errors during the "make" step, make sure you've done the "rm -rf * " under the build directory

-## 2. build phpgo from source - supported on linux OS
+## 2. Build phpgo from source - supported on linux OS
 steps to build phpgo:
 ```
 #git clone https://github.com/birdwyx/phpgo